 Volunteering is a great way to make new friends who share your passions

-If you find the ideal volunteer opportunity for you (More on that in an upcoming post!), chances are you will meet people who are just as passionate about the cause as you are.
+If you find the ideal volunteer opportunity for you, chances are you will meet people who are just as passionate about the cause as you are.
 Volunteering brings people together for the common purpose of creating good in a specific way for the benefit of a specific segment of society.
 What better way to meet people who are just as bananas about knitting, dogs, mentoring, or gardening, as you are?

 Volunteering is a unique way to spend time with family and teach kids a valuable lesson